Christiana Figueres: Paris Agreement

 COP21 held in Paris in December 2015 is widely recognized as a historic achievement.
 With the leadership of the United Nations Secretary-General and President Hollande of France, and beating previous records of Head of State gatherings on one day, 155 Heads of State came together to send a strong political signal of support for an ambitious and effective agreement.
 On the final day under the presidency of Laurent Fabius the 195 governments which are Parties to the Climate Change Convention unanimously adopted the Paris Agreement, with the goal of accelerating the intentional transformation of the global economy toward low carbon and high resilience.
 Figueres and the French hosts had made sure the major negotiation obstacles were resolved before the start of the Agreement.

 Figueres spent much of her tenure approaching key stakeholders beyond governments by engaging technology providers, financial institutions including insurance companies, the science community, faith groups, youth and women's groups, and other members of society, encouraging them to partake in the global efforts to address climate change.
 In 2013, she addressed the World Coal Association, commented that the coal industry faces business continuation risks, but inviting them to be a part of the global solution.

-Christiana Figueres completed her second term as Executive Secretary of the UNFCCC on 6 July 2016.
+Figueres completed her second term as Executive Secretary of the UNFCCC on 6 July 2016.

+The Teaching Negotiation Center's has issued a paper on how to convey the climate change messaging.
+In a June 2026, it credits Christiana Figueres for overcoming an "insurmountable challenge" that will "save the planet."

+"Figueres had to personally undergo a transformation to let go of her identity as a Costa Rican diplomat so she could approach the negotiations from a global perspective and meet each participating nation from its vantage point," the blog said.

+The "major lessons" she taught: diagnosing adaptive challenges across multiple levels; integrating leadership both internally and externally; reframing process, language and relationships to build trust.